Château Canon Saint-Émilion 2019 - 1er Grand Cru Classé B

 About the wine:

-Once poured, you’ll want to savor the magnificent profile of this 2019 Canon, with its ultra-fine, creamy attack that lends the palate a unique refinement, perfectly extended by a multidimensional mineral structure.
+After pouring, you’ll want to savor the magnificent profile of this 2019 Canon, with its ultra-fine, creamy attack that gives the palate a unique refinement, perfectly complemented by a multidimensional mineral structure.
 The excellent impressions from our initial tastings are perfectly confirmed here.
-But be careful—don’t touch it now, or it would be a “Canon-icide”!
-In 10 years, we’ll be very happy to have such a Canon in our cellar.
+But be careful—don’t touch it now, or you’ll be committing a “Canon-icide”!
+In 10 years, we’ll be very happy to have a Canon like this in our cellar.

 Guide Hachette des vins